momostarsky/imebra_git/docs/sop.rst

 - Author: Paolo Brandoli
 - Intended audience: QA, developers

-The scope of this SOP is to guide the developer through the procedures necessary to fix a bug in Imebra.
+The scope of this SOP is to guide the developer through the procedures necessary to fix a bug in Dicomhero.

 This SOP can be executed only after the :ref:`ACKBUG_1` has been executed for the bug being fixed.

-- if the bug is specific to a specific branch of Imebra (e.g. 4.0 or 4.1) then switch the active branch to the specific branch on the development machine, otherwise switch to the default branch.
+- if the bug is specific to a specific branch of Dicomhero (e.g. 4.0 or 4.1) then switch the active branch to the specific branch on the development machine, otherwise switch to the default branch.
 - write a test unit that forces the bug to manifest itself and cause the test to fail
 - start fixing the bug on the development machine